paradise-runner/kaleidoscope/README.md

 Once models are running in separate panes, you can use these commands in the iteration prompt:

 - `/bail`: Cancel everything and cleanup all panes, worktrees, and branches
-- `/choose <model>`: Merge the specified model's changes to the feature branch, push, and cleanup
+- `/next <model>`: Merge the specified model's changes to the feature branch, push, and cleanup
-- `/wrap <model>`: Similar to choose, but returns to new task screen instead of exiting
+- `/wrap <model>`: Similar to next, but returns to new task screen instead of exiting
 - `@<model> <prompt>`: Send a follow-up prompt to a specific model

 Example: